-Because as every early adopter, you would get a head start and will be able to attract the right candidates faster, the ones that are really interested in working for your company and your job posting.
+Because as every early adopter, you would get a head start.
+You will be able to attract the right candidates faster, the ones that are really interested in working for your company and your job posting.

 Share this with your team and let us know what your concerns or general thoughts are.

-Read the full publication here: Googe For Jobs – LevelUp Ventures – 2019
+Read the full publication here: Google For Jobs – LevelUp Ventures – 2019